-- Maintaining balance between developed and green areas to achieve sustainable campus ecosystem. - Managing talent towards skills increment and effectiveness to support SGDs implementation. - xii.
-Enculturating low carbon practices among campus community by planning a carbon elimination roadmap. - Managing finance sustainably and plan funding allocation for seamless policy implementation. - xiii.
-Empowering public transportation system in campus to reduce the use of motorised vehicles. - vi.
-Utilising electricity, water, air conditioning, office resources, and other public facilities sustainably. - xiv.
-Promoting community spirit, increase quality of life, and responsive to local and global contexts in upholding aspirations on sustainability.
+- ix.
+Maximising organic solid waste usage through Waste-to-Wealth and Fork-to-Farm initiatives; - ix.
+Conserving water body/source, enrich biodiversity, and encourage environmental control and protection activities. - ix.
+Maintaining balance between developed and green areas to achieve sustainable campus ecosystem. - ix.
+Enculturating low carbon practices among campus community by planning a carbon elimination roadmap. - ix.
+Empowering public transportation system in campus to reduce the use of motorised vehicles. - ix.
+Promoting community spirit, increase quality of life, and responsive to local and global contexts in upholding aspirations on sustainability. - ix.
+Instilling integrity and ethical values through volunteerism and continuous engagement with all members of the society. - ix.
+Creating a culture of healthy lifestyle and nurture spiritual wellness in a safe and conducive environment.

-vii.
-Minimising waste generation and pollution through effective waste management.

-- xv.
-Instilling integrity and ethical values through volunteerism and continuous engagement with all members of the society. - viii.
-Eliminating food packaging that are not biodegradable through Zero Single-use xvi.
-Plastic Campus initiative. - Creating a culture of healthy lifestyle and nurture spiritual wellness in a safe and conducive environment.